jimburton/scrabble/chapters/Chapter1.md

 but then the type system wouldn't be able to rule out nonsense values like `('%',0)`, we might find ourselves needing to distinguish between 'a' and 'A', and so on.
+The relevant slogan here is *make illegal states unrepresentable*.
 So we create an enumeration of all possible letters and make the datatype derive some useful typeclasses:

 ```haskell